learn-co-students/nyc-dumbo-web-111819/21-rails-auth/README.md

 - When to use a "SessionsController" and when to use ApplicationController
 - Locking down parts of our application
 - Using information about our signed in user

+Authorization
+- can't create a garden unless logged in
+- limit functionality of edit and delete for a garden

 ### How does auth work in theory?